 We will not refund the deposit if your loan application is unsuccessful and you decline the offer more than 14 days after paying the deposit.

-I already hold an offer.
-Would paying the deposit commit me specifically to the programme I have an offer for, or am I still able to change my programme or mode of study?
+I have accepted my offer and paid the deposit.
+Am I still able to change my programme or mode of study?

 My offer is conditional.
 What happens if I pay the deposit and accept my place but don’t meet the condition(s) of my offer?